metacpan/metacpan-cpan-extracted/distros/Z/Zabbix-Tiny/README.md

     Used to retrieve the last raw json message from the zabbix server,  including the "jsonrpc", "id", and "auth".

+- my $json\_prepared = $zabbix->json\_prepared;

+    Used to retrieve the raw json message ready to be sent to Zabbix server, including the "jsonrpc", "id" and "auth".

 - my $verbose = $zabbix->last\_response;

     Similar to json\_response, but the last response message as a perl data structure (hashref).